Travel.State.Gov > International Parental Child Abduction > Country Information > Bangladesh International Parental Child Abduction Information

 Fax: +(88) (2) 5566-2907

-The Consular Section’s American Citizen Services unit operates Sunday through Thursday from 8:00 a.m. to 4:30 p.m. by appointment only, except in the event of an emergency.
+The Consular Section’s American Citizen Services unit operates Sunday through Thursday from 8:00 a.m. to 4:30 p.m. by appointment only.
+Emergency appointments are available outside of business hours upon request.

 For information concerning travel to Bangladesh, including information about the location of the U.S. Embassy, the Smart Traveler Enrollment Program, entry/exit requirements, safety and security, crime, medical facilities and health information, traffic safety, road conditions and aviation safety, please see country-specific information for Bangladesh.

 The U.S. Department of State reports statistics and compliance information for individual countries in the Annual Report on International Child Abduction.
 The report is located here.

 Bangladesh is not a signatory to the 1980 Hague Convention on the Civil Aspects of International Child Abduction (Hague Abduction Convention), nor are there any bilateral agreements in force between Bangladesh and the United States concerning international parental child abduction.

 Legal systems and laws pertaining to custody, divorce, and parental abduction vary widely from country to country.
 The government of Bangladesh maintains information about custody, visitation, and family law online.
 Those interested can find information regarding Bangladesh’s 1890 Guardians and Wards Act here and 1985 Family Courts ordinance here.

 Parents are encouraged to consult with an attorney who specializes in family law in Bangladesh and who can provide accurate legal guidance specific to their circumstances.